Expert Mole Mapping London | AI-Driven Mole Screening

-At IA Dermatology, we provide advanced mole screening and full-body mole mapping using state-of-the-art digital imaging technology to monitor your skin with precision and accuracy.
+At IA Dermatology, we provide advanced mole screening and full-body mole mapping using state-of-the-art mole scanner AI and digital imaging technology to monitor your skin with clinical precision.

-Our consultant dermatologists perform comprehensive skin examinations to identify suspicious lesions, track mole changes over time, and detect early signs of skin cancer before they become clinically obvious.
+Our consultant dermatologists perform comprehensive skin examinations to identify moles, track changes over time, and provide a vital melanoma check before signs become clinically obvious.
+This proactive, preventative approach offers patients clarity, reassurance, and long-term skin health monitoring.

 This proactive, preventative approach offers patients clarity, reassurance, and long-term skin health monitoring.

-Every assessment is performed by a senior consultant dermatologist, ensuring clinical judgement guides every decision.
-Suspicious lesions can be surgically removed on the same day if needed.
+Every assessment is performed by a senior consultant dermatologist, ensuring clinical judgment guides every decision.
+If a lesion is found to be suspicious, it can often be addressed through minor dermatologic surgery on the same day.

 Who Benefits Most from Mole Screening?